mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 We can see in the picture above, that we have two instructions in the same time, In all the stages highlighted in green are executing simultaneously.

+### VLIW Processors <a name="vilw"></a> [UP↑](#tof)
+*VLIW* - *Very Long Instruction Words*.
+In this srchitecture also instructions can be executing simultaneously.
+So what is difference between *VLIW* and *Superscalar*. <br/>
+In a *superscalar design*, the microprocessor will have multiple independant execution units.
+An instruction scheduler determines which instructions will be executed on which execution unit, at what time.
+This scheduler unit requires large amounts of additional hardware complexity.
+VLIW is similar to superscalar architecture except that instead of using scheduling hardware to map instructions to available execution units, instructions for all units are provided in every instruction word.
+The scheduling is performed by the compiler at compile time.
+The term VLIW comes from the fact that multiple instructions typically requires large instruction words.
+If each instruction is 32 bits (including opcode, source and destination registers, etc), and the processor has 4 execution cores, then the total instruction word length is 128 bits long!